 of all the common warblers occur during the Summer

 Kingfisher is regular along the length of the River Meden and this looks as good a site as any to attract another Dipper as it did in March 1986.
+Little Egret is now regular here in Winter.
 Other past rarities include Nottinghamshire's first Arctic Redpoll, Great Grey Shrike and Waxwing.

-Butterflies Held very small numbers of Dingy Skipper in the late 1980's and early 1990's which may still be present as colonies can be discreet.
+Butterflies Held very small numbers of Dingy Skipper in the late 1980's and early 1990's which arestill present, but colonies can be discreet.
 All the common species such as Common Blue, Speckled Wood and Gatekeeper occur here.
 There are good numbers of both Ringlet and Meadow Brown.